kanfei1988/FieBlog/readme.txt

-FieBlog is a open source personal blog system based on CodeIgniter Framework.
+FieBlog is an open source personal blog system based on CodeIgniter Framework.

 Install Steps
 ---------------------------------------------------------------

-	1) Upload the whole fieblog folder to your web directory, if you use windows, usually your directory folder name is htdocs.
+	1) Upload the whole fieblog folder to your web directory;

 	2) Open your MySQL Database and create a database named fieblog;

 	3) Import the sql script in ./install/Mysql.sql;

-	5) Modify ./application/config/database.php using your database parameters;
+	4) Modify ./application/config/database.php using your database parameters;

-	4) Modify the 'base_url' config in ./application/config/config.php;
+	5) Modify the base_url config in ./application/config/config.php;

-	5) Launch this web application from your web browser, if you are running from a localhost, go to http://localhost/fieblog
+	6) Launch this web application from your web browser, for example http://localhost/fieblog ;

+	7) The default username is admin, and password is admin123;

 	6) Enjoy!